 As a Houston Divorce Lawyer on more than one occasion, I have had my clients think that once the Final Decree of Divorce is signed there is nothing left to do.
 In some cases, that may be the case.
 In other cases, involving certain types of property including real estate their other documents to be prepared.

 These documents can be prepared and signed in conjunction with the Final Decree of Divorce.
 However, it is not uncommon for them to be prepared and signed at some point after the Texas divorce.

 Closing Real Estate Documents After the Texas Divorce

 After the divorce real estate that you owned together is now going to need to be titled to just one of you.
-Usually a special warranty deed will need to be drafted, then signed by one of you, and afterwards filed with official real estate records in the Texas county where the property is located.
+Usually, a special warranty deed will need to be drafted, then signed by one of you, and afterward filed with official real estate records in the Texas county where the property is located.

 How is this accomplished?